snappyflow/opensearch-scaling-manager/README.md

 ------

-Specify data ingestion with respect to time of the day to represent pattern for entire day(24hrs).
+Specify data ingestion with respect to time of the day to represent pattern for entire day(24hrs)

-**states:** States is an array where user can provide multiple data points through out a day.
+**states:** States is an array where user can provide multiple data points through out a day

-**day:** Day is an array which contains multiple hour of for the day and also can contain multiple days.
+**day:** Day is an array which contains multiple hour of for the day and also can contain multiple days

-**position:** For a day there can be any number of position where it contains time_hh_mm_ss, ingestion_rate_gb_per_hr, searches.
+**position:** For a day there can be any number of position where it contains time_hh_mm_ss, ingestion_rate_gb_per_hr, searches

-**time_hh_mm_ss:** Time interval of the position.
+**time_hh_mm_ss:** Time interval of the position

-**ingestion_rate_gb_per_hr:** Amount of data that has been ingested for the particular interval of time that is defined in time_hh_mm_ss.
+**ingestion_rate_gb_per_hr:** Amount of data that has been ingested for the particular interval of time that is defined in time_hh_mm_ss

 **searches:** Contains the types of searches that needs to be made, if the config has certain searches it takes the corresponding values.
-Three types of searches are simple, medium, complex.
+Three types of searches are simple, medium, complex

+**index:**

+​	**count:** Number of index to add at the specified time interval